hexylena/penemure/readme.md

 the one system to replace all of the rest. (ofc it's not, it's just option #15.)

+## Naming Ideas

+> a product that tries to be everything at once will inevitably suck at each individual function

+- nosyd (dyson)
+- paliko (manager in finish, striped of special chars, duplicate letters.)

 ## Explicit Target Audience

 AuDHD Academic girlies :sparkle: (in general just overwhelmed academics with wishlists and deadlines.)